sewenew/redis-protobuf/README.md

 };
 ```

+#### Type

-If you specify package name in the *.proto* definition, e.g. `package redis.pb`, you must also specify the pacakge name in the path, and separate each name with double colons, i.e. `::`.
+*Type* is the type name of a protobuf message.
+If you specify package name in the *.proto* definition, e.g. `package redis.pb`, you must also specify the pacakge name as a part of the type name, separated with a dot, i.e. '.'.
 For example, we can use the following to specify the type the message:

 ```
-redis::pb::Msg
+redis.pb.Msg
 ```

 However, if you don't specify package name in the *.proto* definition, you can use the message type directly without any prefix.

+### Path

-You can use a dot, i.e. `.`, to specify the field of a message.
-If the specified field is of message type, you can use another dot to specify the nested field:
+With JSON Pointer, you can use `/` to address the field (and nested field) of a message.

 ```
-redis::pb::Msg.i

-redis::pb.Msg.sub.s
+/i

+/sub

+/sub/s
 ```

-If the field is an array, you can use the square bracket and an index, i.e. `[i]`, to specify the ith element.
-If the element is of message type, you can use a dot to specify the field of the element:
+If the field is an array, you can use array index (seperated by '/'), i.e. `/i`, to specify the ith element.
+If the element is of message type, you can use '/' to specify the field of the element:

 ```
-redis::pb::Msg.str_arr[2]

-redis::pb::Msg.msg_arr[1].s
+/str_arr/2

+/msg_arr/1/s
 ```

 The index is 0-based, and if the index is out-of-range, *redis-protobuf* will reply with an error.

-If the field is a map, you can use the square bracket and a key, i.e. `[key]`, to specify the corresponding value.
-If the value of message type, again, you can use a dot to specify the field of the value:
+If the field is a map, you can use a key (seperated by '/'), i.e. `/key`, to specify the corresponding value.
+If the value of message type, again, you can use a '/' to specify the field of the value:

 ```
-redis::pb::Msg.m[key]

-redis::pb::Msg.m[key].s
+/m/key

+/m/key/s
 ```

 ### PB.SET